x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     - For **Calendar Notifications**, choose from the available options: **Not configured** (default), **Yes** (app default), **No**.
 When selecting **Yes** or **No**, administrators can choose to allow the user to change the app setting's value.
 Select **Yes** (app default) to allow the user to change the setting or choose **No** if you want to prevent the user from changing the setting's value.
 This setting is only available on Outlook for iOS.

-12. If you want to manage the which contact fields sync to the native contacts apps, configure the desired settings accordingly:
+12. If you want to manage which contact fields sync to the native contacts apps, configure the desired settings accordingly:

     - For each contact field setting, choose from the available options: **Not configured** (default), **Yes** (app default), **No**.